varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 Regular Expressions
 -------------------

-In Varnish 2.1.0 Varnish switched to using PCRE - Perl-compatible regular expressions.
-For a complete description of PCRE please see the PCRE(3) man page.
+Varnish uses PCRE - Perl-compatible regular expressions.
+For a complete description of PCRE please see the pcre(3) man page.

 To send flags to the PCRE engine, such as to turn on *case insensitivity* add the flag within parens following a question mark,